combinatrix-ai/PromptTrail/README.md

 # PromptTrail

-PromptTrail is an lightweight library to interact with LLM.
+PromptTrail is a lightweight library to interact with LLM.

 ## Why bother yet another LLM library?